ibndias/Mi365Locker-RASPI/README.md

    - `lock` - this locks the scooter
    - `unlock` - this unlocks the scooter

+Hopefully more commmands will be added in the near future.

-Sudo is required to run the progarm in order to gain access to the lower bluetooth functions.
+Root is required to run the progarm in order to gain access to the system's lower bluetooth functions.

 Example to run the program: